rcurranmoz/macos-image-templates/moz/tester/README.md

 ---

 ## 🐛 **Known Bugs & Issues**
-1. **Disabling SIP Requires Manual Intervention**
-   - The VM may hang during the SIP step.
-You may need to manually "wake" it up.

-2. **Puppet Does Not Apply All Role Configurations**
+1. **Puppet Does Not Apply All Role Configurations**
    - `ronin_puppet/data/roles/gecko_t_osx_1400_r8_staging.yaml` is not fully applied.
    - Some configurations and packages are not getting picked up correctly.

 ---

 ## ✅ **Next Steps**
-- Automate SIP disabling to eliminate manual intervention.
+- Add dynamic naming of vm's (maybe by serial, uuid, etc).
+Taskcluster doesnt like vms named the same thing.
 - Ensure Puppet applies all role configurations and package installations.
 - Implement additional validation steps for package installation.